amr-abdelhamid/refbook/manuscript/main.md

 #### Dynamic program analysis

-Runtime monitoring and Dynamic program analysis may be used to rule out parts of the code which are **not** dead code.
-This effectively reduces the amount of code under investigation.
+Runtime monitoring and dynamic program analysis may be used to rule out parts of the code which are **not** dead code.
+This effectively reduces the amount of code to be inspected.

 The idea is the same as measuring test coverage.
 In test coverage, tools help you pinpoint lines of code which are *not covered by any test*.
 In dynamic program coverage, tools help you pinpoint lines of code which are *never run by users*, either because the features themselves are never used, so you may remove them altogether from your product, or the code is just dead.